rcereno/DatabaseSystems_Project/docs/peer_review_response.md

 - Now registration returns account_id to user

 4. cart_view API inconsistent w/ implementation (cart view now)

+- Updated to be consistent with implementation.

 5. Add to wishlist: inconsistent w/ implementation

+- Updated to be consistent with implementation.

 6. Remove current time

 - Removed

 7. Review game: implementation and spec inconsistent

+- Updated to be consistent with implementation.

 8. Not storing total_games and total_cost for each cart, instead do a cart view that has the information for each cart
 9. Price to dollars instead of cents
 10. Make columns like sku, name, and price in the games table not nullable